 Ibrahimovic had missed the previous two games due to suspension but made his return for a much-changed PSG side, which saw captain Thiago Silva left out of the squad at the Parc des Princes.

-Coach Laurent Blanc had described the meeting with relegation-threatened Lens as a "tune up" for Ibrahimovic ahead of their Champions League last 16 second-leg clash with Chelsea on Wednesday.
+PSG coach Laurent Blanc had described the meeting with relegation-threatened Lens as a "tune up" for Ibrahimovic ahead of the UEFA Champions League last 16 second-leg clash with Chelsea on Wednesday.

-And that proved to be the case as PSG made relatively short work of Antoine Kombouare's men, with the Sweden star squandering a number of first-half opportunities before David Luiz broke the deadlock with a long-range free-kick.
+That proved to be the case as PSG made relatively short work of Antoine Kombouare's men, with Ibrahimovic squandering a number of first-half opportunities before David Luiz broke the deadlock with a long-range free kick.

-PSG's win means they have now put the pressure firmly on Lyon, who visit Montpellier on Sunday.
+PSG's win means the club has now put the pressure firmly on Lyon, which visits Montpellier on Sunday.

-The hosts made a quick start to proceedings and went close in the opening minute as Luiz headed over from a corner.
+The home side made a quick start to proceedings and went close in the opening minute as Luiz headed over from a corner.